oddbird/oddleventy/content/blog/2022/cq-syntax.md

-would be based on the size of its contents -- but if we query that size, and change the contents based on the query, we have an infinite loops.
+would be based on the size of its contents -- but if we query that size, and change the contents based on the query, we have an infinite loop.
 Size containment breaks that loop by ensuring the size of a container is not based on the size of its contents.